If you enjoy spending time outdoors or are handy around the yard, you could benefit from having a double-bit ax in your shed.

 This exceptional tool is ideal for various uses, depending on each blade profile.

-This product comes with a full-grain leather sheath and axe guard protective oil to help the blade during transportation and storage.
+This product has a full-grain leather sheath and axe guard protective oil to help the blade during transportation and storage.

 It is ideal for felling, splitting, and cutting all sizes of trees, branches, and cords of wood.